 This storm of inflammation can overcome the body’s defense systems and start to attack the lungs, blood, and other organs such as the heart.
-This is the end-stage of the virus and can be nearly impossible to stop.
+This can be an end stage of the virus and can be nearly impossible to stop.

 If I had to make a guess – the risk of complications may come back to the question of how much inflammation one person has at baseline compared to another, in addition to how ready their immune and antioxidant systems are in the presence of a new infection.